Top 10 Surfing Destinations in the World

 10. San Juan del Sur, Nicaragua

-So there you have it: Our far-from-definitive list of Top 10 surfing destinations in the world.
-Look out for another “Alternative Top 10” post soon!
+These are some of the top 10 surfing destinations in the world.
+Look out for our next “Alternative Top 10” post soon!